gpsuser/UCMCO5607/week8-software-protection-mechanisms.md

+# Week 8 - Software Protection Mechanisms

-# Understanding Stack Canaries and Buffer Overflow Detection
+## Understanding Stack Canaries and Buffer Overflow Detection

-This tutorial explains how stack canaries work as a security mechanism for detecting buffer overflows, with a practical C code example.
+This lecture content explains how stack canaries work as a security mechanism for detecting buffer overflows, with a practical C code example.

 ## Introduction